6 Best Video Conferencing Apps for 2022 (Reviews)

 RingCentral Meetings’ Free plan is an excellent option for a variety of teams: smaller organizations, companies that are new to video conferencing and are still figuring out their tech needs, and teams who have found they don’t necessarily need tons of fancy features to get their work done effectively.
 The Essentials and Advanced plans have just enough extra features to justify the cost, and knowing that you can customize your plan with other add-ons is nice too.

-UberConference , a video conference app from Dialpad, is the most bare-bones option in this roundup.
+UberConference is now Dialpad Meetings, a video conference app from Dialpad , is the most bare-bones option in this roundup.
 It may not be as flashy as some of the other apps out there, but there’s still plenty to like about this streamlined solution.

 There is no trial period, but you can sign up for UberConference’s Free plan to get started.
 For a few more features, subscribe to the Business plan, which costs $20.00/month for a monthly subscription or $15.00/month for an annual subscription.